Is-Daouda/is-Engine/Readme.md

 - Display a background that scrolls vertically and horizontally with a speed
 - Manages the display depth of each object
 - Automatically manages the game window (closing confirmation, events, ...)
-- Change the background color of the window
+- Change the background color of the window (scene color)

 ```cpp
 class HelloScene : public is::GameDisplay {